Buying a home can be terrifying. Perhaps you’re overwhelmed by the various legal terms. Are you wondering what’s ’title insurance’ and do I need it?

 If a second home loan is taken out while refinancing the first; the second mortgage will take preference if a foreclosure has to occur.
 In this instance, the lender’s policy will cover the first mortgage.

 Having trouble with your title insurance?
-Contact an expert real estate lawyer from Diamond & Diamond.
+Contact a real estate lawyer from Diamond & Diamond Lawyers.

 Title Insurance Coverage